yibeichan/COMM160DS/Final Project.md

 The project will be graded based on the following criteria:

-- Completion: Your project should contain all the required components.
+- Completion (5%): Your project should contain all the required components.
-- Clarity and Reproducibility: Your project should be clear enough for people to understand.
+- Clarity and Reproducibility (10%): Your project should be clear enough for people to understand.
 This includes clear explanations in the Jupyter notebook, good use of comments in your code, and clear visualizations.
-- Creativity: Creativity will be assessed in terms of the analyses you choose and the visualization techniques you employ.
+- Creativity and Suitability (10%): Creativity will be assessed in terms of the analyses you choose and the visualization techniques you employ.
+Suitability refers to whether the chosen analyses and visualization match your research questions.
-- Code Quality: Your code should run without errors.
+- Code Quality (10%): Your code should run without errors.

 ## Potential Data Sources